-A safe place is in a nursing home?
+A Safe Place Is in a Nursing Home?

 This means there is only a 1 out of 100 chance, so far, if you live in a Florida long-term facility for the elderly, you may be killed by the coronavirus.
 Given the average life expectancy of someone in a nursing home is usually less than three years because of other health issues, the lack of coronavirus deaths in nursing homes is amazing.

-How is it possible, if 34% of all deaths in Florida are those 85 and older, that less than 1% of the nursing home residents have caught and died from the virus?
+How is it possible, if 34 percent of all deaths in Florida are those 85 and older, that less than 1 percent of the nursing home residents have caught and died from the virus?

-How is it possible, after all these months, 70% of our nursing homes have not had one death from the coronavirus?
+How is it possible, after all these months, 70 percent of our nursing homes have not had one death from the coronavirus?

 Without a doubt, the employees of Florida’s nursing homes deserve a huge thank you for their meticulous diligence in keeping their patients safe.
 Frequent testing of employees and limiting visitors has also helped a lot.